Group selection and shrinkage: Structured sparsity for semiparametric additive models: Computation

 \subsection{Local search}

-Local search methods have a long history in combinatorial optimization.
-Here we present a local search method tailored specifically to the group subset problem.
-The proposed method generalizes an algorithm that first appeared in \textcite{Beck2013} for solving instances of unstructured sparse optimization. \textcite{Hazimeh2020,Dedieu2020} adapt it to best subset with promising results.
+Local search algorithms have a long history in combinatorial optimization.
+Here we present one tailored specifically to the group subset problem.
+The proposed scheme generalizes an algorithm that first appeared in \textcite{Beck2013} for solving instances of unstructured sparse optimization. \textcite{Hazimeh2020,Dedieu2021} adapt it to best subset with promising results.
 The core idea is simple: given an incumbent solution, search a neighborhood local to that solution for a minimizer with lower objective value by discretely optimizing over a small set of coordinate groups.
 This scheme turns out to be useful when the predictors are strongly correlated, a situation in which coordinate descent alone may produce a poor solution.

-Define the group sparsity pattern of a vector $\bm{\beta}$ to be the set of nonzero group indices:\footnote{Recall the groups have been transformed such that they do not overlap; hence, $\operatorname{gs}(\bm{\beta})$ is well-defined.}